 Our more delicate sensibilities can really get traumatized when we consider

-Jesus and sexual development and activity.
+Yeshua and sexual development and activity.
 As a pre-pubescent, did he ever get a

 "stiffy" and fondle himself?
 When a precocious little girl wanted to "explore",

 did he always decline?
 As a teenager, did he have erotic

 wet dreams, maybe even masturbate?
 Did he ever look lustfully at a sensuous girl

 or woman?
 Did he ever try to sneak a peek at the female anatomy?
 Did he ever

 listen to an off-color joke and snicker?
 Maybe even retell it in the right circumstances?

 Did he even have a sense of humor?

 As a young man, was J ever crude or vulgar?
 When working in construction did he

 ever smash his finger, hop around in pain and exclaim, "Damn, and double damn!"
 Was